 At the national scale, there are a variety of approaches possible (see case study 1).
 In the EU, specific targets for food waste reduction are expected to be set by legislation, while in Australia, a new governance body was created79 to lead in this area.
-Despite considerable variation in approach, the national/supra national examples have some commonalities: a strategy to reduce food waste; measurable and timebound targets for reducing food commonalities: a strategy to reduce food waste; measurable and timebound targets for reducing food waste; and collecting/maintaining high quality data on food waste.
+Despite considerable variation in approach, the national/supra national examples have some commonalities: a strategy to reduce food waste; measurable and timebound targets for reducing food ...the national/supra national examples have some commonalities: a strategy to reduce food waste; measurable and timebound targets for reducing food waste; and collecting/maintaining high quality data on food waste.